jkbarrerab/projects/citation_metrics/README.md

 > **Note:**
 >  Similar to the othe csv file we change  the `[]` symbols to `{}` in the fields with arrays.

+After correcting the file, we copy the csv file to the database

+### SQL queries